build-on-aws/content/posts/can-generative-ai-be-used-to-learn-about-cybersecurity/index.md

 ---
 title: "Can Generative AI Be Used To Learn About CyberSecurity?"
 description: This article discusses how Generative AI can be used as a learning tool, augmenting traditional training methods for learning about CyberSecurity.
-In this article we discuss how Generative AI might be used and what you should know before relying soley on this new technology.
+In this article we discuss how Generative AI might be used and what you should know before relying solely on this new technology.
 tags:
   - generative-ai
   - cybersecurity